Shock Waves (film): Plot

-The film opens as Rose is found drifting alone in a small rowboat.
-Two fishermen find it and pull her onto their own boat, barely alive and in a horrible state.
-Her voiceover indicates she had been rescued from some terrifying experience and the film's events are flashbacks of it.

-Young and pretty, Rose is part of a group of tourists on a small de recreo boat run by a crusty old captain and his handsome mate, Keith.
-Also on board are Dobbs, who is the boat's cook; Chuck, another tourist; and a bickering married couple named Norman and Beverly.
-After trouble with the engine, the navigation system goes haywire when they encounter a strange orange haze.
-The others sense that something is wrong.
-Norman in particular becomes abrasive.
-In the darkness of night, a hulking cargo ship suddenly appears and sideswipes their boat.
-The Captain sends up a flare, which momentarily lights up the eerie sight of a huge, rotting vessel wrecked nearby.
+A group of tourists are on a small de recreo boat.
+After trouble with the engine, the navigation system goes haywire when they encounter an unusual orange haze.
+They start sensing that something is wrong.
+Tourist Norman becomes particularly abrasive.
+At night, a hulking cargo ship appears and sideswipes their boat.
+The boat's captain sends up a flare, which lights up the sight of a huge, rotting vessel wrecked nearby.

 The next morning, everyone wakes to find the Captain missing.
-Realizing the boat is slowly taking on water, everyone evacuates in the lifeboat and makes for a nearby island.
-They see the huge wreck in the light of day; she appears to have been there for decades, nothing more than a skeletal framework, and now seemingly immobile, stranded on the island's reef.
-The group is startled to find the body of the Captain, apparently drowned while he was trying to check the underside of the boat for damage.
-They explore the island and discover a large, rundown hotel.
-At first they think it is deserted, but they discover a reclusive old man living there.
+Realizing that the boat is taking on water, everyone evacuates in the lifeboat and makes for a nearby island.
+They see the huge wreck in the light of day; she appears to have been there for decades, stranded on the island's reef.
+The group finds the Captain's corpse, apparently drowned while he was trying to check the underside of the boat for damage.
+They explore the island and discover a rundown hotel.
+At first they think it is deserted, but eventually discover a reclusive old man living there.